top of page

 When done mindfully, cleaning doesn’t just change your space—it changes how you feel in your space.

 Hot Take: House cleaners are sacred light workers.
-They move stagnant energy to allow for a higher vibrational space.
+They enter our personal space and move stagnant energy to allow for higher vibrations that support greater peace and well-being.

 A Living Home